Solo: A Star Wars Story: Casting

-In January 2016, a list of actors was revealed for the role of young Han Solo, including: Miles Teller, Ansel Elgort, Dave Franco, Jack Reynor, Scott Eastwood, Logan Lerman, Emory Cohen, and Blake Jenner.
-In March 2016, it was reported that Alden Ehrenreich, Reynor, and Taron Egerton were on a shortlist for the role.
-In May 2016, Ehrenreich was reported to have been cast as the young Han Solo, and was revealed in the role at Star Wars Celebration Europe III two months later.
+In January 2016, a list of actors in consideration for the role of young Han Solo was revealed, including Miles Teller, Ansel Elgort, Dave Franco, Jack Reynor, Scott Eastwood, Logan Lerman, Emory Cohen, and Blake Jenner.
+In March 2016, it was reported that Taron Egerton, Alden Ehrenreich, and Reynor were on a shortlist for the role.
+In May 2016, Ehrenreich was reported to have been cast as the young Han Solo, and was confirmed for the role at Star Wars Celebration Europe III two months later.
 Miller called casting the role one of "the hardest casting challenges of all time," adding that they "saw over 3,000 people for the part."
-Other actors to audition for the role included Chandler Riggs, Rami Malek, Aaron Taylor-Johnson, Tom Felton, Nick Robinson, Colton Haynes, Joshua Sasse, Ed Westwick, and Charlie Cox.
+Other actors to audition for the role included Charlie Cox, Tom Felton, Colton Haynes, Anthony Ingruber, Rami Malek, Jack O'Connell, Glen Powell, Chandler Riggs, Nick Robinson, Joshua Sasse, Aaron Taylor-Johnson, and Ed Westwick.

-By the following October, Tessa Thompson, Naomi Scott, Zoë Kravitz, Emilia Clarke, Kiersey Clemons, Jessica Henwick, and Adria Arjona were being considered for the female lead, while Donald Glover was being considered to play a young Lando Calrissian.
+By the following October, Adria Arjona, Emilia Clarke, Kiersey Clemons, Jessica Henwick, Zoë Kravitz, Naomi Scott, and Tessa Thompson were being considered for the female lead, while Donald Glover was being considered to play a young Lando Calrissian.
 Glover was confirmed for Calrissian shortly after, with Clarke cast as the female lead the following month.
-Shameik Moore also auditioned for the role of Calrissian.
+Yahya Abdul Mateen II was a finalist for the role of Calrissian, while O'Shea Jackson Jr., Shameik Moore, Adande Thorne, and ASAP Rocky also auditioned for the role.